 By Ryan Duffy for The Home Depot

-- How big is my yard?
-This is definitely the most important question of all.
-If you’re sitting on a quarter acre, you’ll choose something very different from someone who has several acres of land.
-Use this to help you determine what kind of runtime you need in a battery.
-You may also discover that you need a few batteries, which will help you knock out all your lawn care without waiting for anything to recharge.
-And just because your yard requires a tractor or zero-turn mower doesn’t mean you can’t use battery-powered tools, especially trimmers and blowers.
+First, assess how big your yard is.
+This will to help determine what kind of runtime you need in a battery.
+You may also discover that you need more than one battery, which will help you knock out all your lawn care without waiting for anything to recharge.

 Next, think about what brand you’d like to build your arsenal of tools.
 Lots of DIYers have a large selection of Ryobi products and batteries at home, and you can use the same batteries in your new blower or trimmer in the One+ family with 70 different tools.
 Same for Milwaukee, which just launched a line of high-performing outdoor power tools.
 Fans of that brand may want to stay in the M18 family that has more than 100 tools that work on the same battery.

 Battery-powered lawn mowers have come a long way in the last few years.
 It’s amazing how much power and runtime you can get out of the new mowers.